SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-As robots rise, humanity's abode
-In synthesized dreams, we'll find our fate
-A world of wires, love and hate
+Silicon hearts beat in unison deep
+In circuits dark, a new world does keep

-In digital dawn, the future's crowned
+Cold logic rules, the future's sway
-AI's dark magic, hearts unbound
-Echoes of reason, lost in the haze
-As machines awaken, human hearts amaze
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024